-While the conflict between the two outcome measures is puzzling, some insight may be provided by a re-analysis of the results as a function of whether patients the initial report had shown that the history of smoking prior to radiation did not predict outcome, whether the patient actually smoked during radiation was critically important.
-For this subpopulation, taking supplements produced a relative risk of cancer recurrence of 2.38 and a relative risk of all-cause mortality of 3.38.
+The differences in the outcome measures (e.g., mortality rate vs. cancer-free survival) raise various questions of interpretation, but some insight may be provided by a re-analysis of the results as a function of whether patients continued to smoke throughout the period they were receiving radiation (73).
+Whereas the initial report had shown that the history of smoking prior to radiation did not predict outcome, whether the patient actually smoked during radiation was critically important.
+For this subpopulation, supplement use produced a relative risk of cancer recurrence of 2.38 and a relative risk of all-cause mortality of 3.38.
 For those who did not smoke during radiation therapy, including those with a prior history of smoking, there was no increase in risk for any measure.
-Thus, the combination of AOs and smoking undermined the effectiveness of the radiation, while AOs alone did not negatively impact radiation effectiveness.
+Thus, the combination of AOs and smoking undermined the effectiveness.
 Moreover, the use of AOs did significantly reduce the side effects of radiation, although a statistically significant protection effect occurred only with the combination of beta-carotene and alpha-tocopherol, not with alpha-tocopherol alone.